 The transportation sector is based on the fuel consumption for all vehicles in Saskatoon.
-Some fuel purchases within the city limits are possibly emitted outside city limits, and could be considered Scope 3 emissions, rather than Scope 1, but all emissions on fuel bought in the city are reported in the inventory to be conservative.
+Some fuel purchases within the city limits are possibly emitted outside city limits, and

 Waste produced by the community will be affected by waste diversion initiatives such as Curbside Recycling and the Green Cart program.
 In 2014, Saskatoon had one commercial landfill located in the RM of Corman Park.
 The Saskatoon municipal landfill and the commercial landfill processes materials produced within city limits.